whiskyechobravo/views_oai_pmh/README.md

    "dc:date" element.
 10. Configure a path for this display, such as "my-oai-pmh", in the "OAI-PMH Settings" section.
+11. In the "Pager" section, make sure to use the "Full" pager.
+The specified number of items per page will control how many records will appear in an OAI-PMH response (harvesters will make multiple requests using resumption tokens to get more records).
-11. Save the view.
+12. Save the view.
-12. Optionally, you can test your new endpoint by going to http://re.cs.uct.ac.za/ and entering the absolute URL for your display, e.g. http://example.com/my-oai-pmh, in the "Enter the OAI baseURL" box, and then clicking the "Test the specified/selected baseURL" link (on the right
+13. Optionally, you can test your new endpoint by going to http://re.cs.uct.ac.za/ and entering the absolute URL for your display, e.g. http://example.com/my-oai-pmh, in the "Enter the OAI baseURL" box, and then clicking the "Test the specified/selected baseURL" link (on the right